Locations:

 Advertisement

 Alleviating these delays is a complex process but is not insurmountable.
-Several practices that could make a profound difference for patients include:
+Several practices that could have a profound difference for patients include:

 Providing specialty pharmacy capabilities internally.
 Cleveland Clinic built its own in-house specialty pharmacy that is now authorized to dispense these medications, as long as the patient’s insurance allows it.
 “We feel that having an in-house specialty pharmacy we can communicate with directly will make a big difference for patients,” says Dr. Valent.

 Improving appointment access.
-At Cleveland Clinic Cancer Institute, once diagnosis is established, patients are given an appointment as quickly as possible to discuss the treatment strategy.
+Once diagnosis is established, patients are given an appointment as quickly as possible to discuss the treatment strategy.
 “During the same visit, we complete the diagnosis process, including staging workup, education about medications and side effects,” says Faiz Anwer, MD, co-author of the study and a hematologist at Cleveland Clinic Cancer Institute.
 “We may also prescribe steroids that can be started the same day or next day, so that even if there’s a delay in other medications, the patient is able to start this treatment swiftly to gain anti-myeloma and anti-inflammatory effects.”

 Advertisement

-Enacting common-sense policies.
-The federal government could negotiate the cost of myeloma medications like many other countries have done, and/or implement policies to improve coverage for patients.
-For example, providing coverage for cancer therapies, regardless of whether it’s intravenous or oral, could relieve patients of the copay burden they currently face.
+Supporting common-sense policies.
+Encouraging insurance carriers to provide coverage for cancer therapies, regardless of whether it’s intravenous or oral, could relieve patients of the copay burden they currently face.

 Providing patient navigators.
-“When patients are left to deal with the administrative burden themselves, certain groups like minorities and older patients face more of a delay,” says Dr. Gasoyan.
-It’s estimated that there are thousands of people across the country who don’t have access to patient support systems, yet supports are essential to helping patients through these complex administrative issues.
+“When patients are left to deal with the administrative burden themselves, they may face more of a delay,” says Dr. Gasoyan.
+It’s estimated that there are thousands of people across the country who don’t have access to patient support systems, yet these are essential to helping patients through these complex administrative issues.

 “It’s been a very exciting decade of scientific advances in multiple myeloma treatment, and survival has improved significantly,” says Dr. Gasoyan.
 “With that, it becomes even more important to understand the barriers to timely initiation of care.”